HackYourFuture/JavaScript1/Week1/README.md

 ### What is a programming language?

 Programming is done using a programming language.
 Why do we need a language to communicate with the computer?
-At its most basic level, a computer operates based on 0's and 1's: 0 meaning off, and 1 meaning on.
-Smart people decided to make this more comprehensible, so that people can more simply communicate with a computer.
+At its most basic level, a computer operates based on 0's and 1's: the 0 means 'off', and the 1 means 'on' (think of it like a light switch that either turns the light on or off).

+Smart people decided to make working with this easier to understand, so that a lot of people can more simply communicate with a computer.
 This is how the development of programming languages started: by defining a vocabulary, grammar and syntax to put more organization to the 0's and 1's, we can more simply communicate exactly what we want to computer to do.

 - [What are programming languages](https://hackr.io/blog/what-is-programming-language)